hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 Domain URLs must be enclosed in double quotes and comma-separated.

 Listed domains can access the node using JSON-RPC.
-If your client interacts with Pantheon using a browser app (such as Remix or a block explorer), you must whitelist the client domains.
+If your client interacts with Besu using a browser app (such as Remix or a block explorer), you must whitelist the client domains.

 The default value is `"none"`.
-If you don't whitelist any domains, browser apps cannot interact with your Pantheon node.
+If you don't whitelist any domains, browser apps cannot interact with your Besu node.

 !!!note
-    To run a local Pantheon node as a backend for MetaMask and use MetaMask anywhere, set `--rpc-http-cors-origins` to `"all"` or `"*"`.
+    To run a local Besu node as a backend for MetaMask and use MetaMask anywhere, set `--rpc-http-cors-origins` to `"all"` or `"*"`.
-    To allow a specific domain to use MetaMask with the Pantheon node, set `--rpc-http-cors-origins` to the client domain.
+    To allow a specific domain to use MetaMask with the Besu node, set `--rpc-http-cors-origins` to the client domain.

 !!!tip
     For development purposes, you can use `"all"` or `"*"` to accept requests from any domain,